tczajka/bootstrap/docs/steps/hello-world.md

 # Hello, world!

 Let's create our first executable program.
-It will print "Hello, world!" to the console.
+It will print `Hello, world!` to the console.

 But where do we start?
 We assume that don't have a Python interpreter, a C++ compiler, or even an assembler available (or don't want to trust them!).

 ## Outline

 ## Assembly code